1.1 As You read these Terms, please note that the following phrases shall have the following meanings:

 15.4.3 We reasonably suspect that the cardholder or passenger is connected to other fraudulent activity.

 15.4.4 From time to time We are asked by banks and card issuers to investigate transactions which the cardholder believes to be fraudulent.
-If in the course of such investigation We reasonably establish that a cardholder has claimed a transaction to be fraud in error, then the Booking will be subject to further internal checks.
-Any future bookings connected to such cardholder details may be denied until such time as any outstanding monies owed to Us relating to the error are recovered.”
+If in the course of such investigation We reasonably establish that a cardholder has claimed a transaction to be fraud in error, then the Booking will be conditional upon further internal checks.
+Any future bookings connected to such cardholder details may be denied until such time as any outstanding monies owed to Us relating to the error are recovered.

-16.1.
-Our Terms and Conditions These Terms and Conditions govern Our liability to You.
+16.1 These Terms govern Our liability to You.
 The liability of any other carrier on whose ticket or Booking You are travelling will be determined by its own conditions of carriage.